box/viewer.js/README.md

 ### Get the Source

-The built development and production source files are available in the `dist/` directory in this repository.
+You can find the pre-built development and production source files in the `dist/` directory in this repository.

-It's also available on [npm](http://npmjs.org) and [Bower](http://bower.io):
+Viewer.js is also available on [npm](http://npmjs.org) and [Bower](http://bower.io):

 ```
 npm install viewer